keithpitt/DKLocationManager/Readme.markdown

             default:
               errorMessage =
-              NSLocalizedString(@"An unexpected error occured when trying to determine your location.
-Please try again later.", nil);
+              NSLocalizedString(@"An unexpected error occured when trying to determine your location.", nil);
               break;

           }